Skip To Content

 Robert W. Hellwarth

 Honorary Member Robert W. Hellwarth was born 10 December 1930 in Ann Arbor, Michigan, USA.
 Dr. Hellwarth received his bachelor’s degree in electrical engineering from Princeton University in 1952.
 He was a Rhodes Scholar at Oxford University, where he obtained his PhD in physics in 1955.
 He spent a year as a postdoctoral researcher working with Richard Feynman at the California Institute of Technology, followed by positions at Hughes Research Laboratories and Caltech from 1956-1970.
-Since then, he has been a professor in the Electrical Engineering and Physics Departments at the University of Southern California, where he remains today.
+Hellwarth then joined the faculty of the University of South California (USC).
+He went onto to hold the George T. Pfleger Chair in Electrical Engineering and be a Professor of Physics.

-Hellwarth's research is focused on understanding and developing materials for nonlinear optical devices.
-His research is particularly concentrated on polymers, suspensions, and photorefractive crystals, physics of optical glasses (especially acoustic attenuation in glass), nonlinear imaging devices, wavefront reversal, and nonlinear optics for systolic-architecture computers.
+Hellwarth's research was focused on understanding and developing materials for nonlinear optical devices.
+His research was particularly concentrated on polymers, suspensions, and photorefractive crystals, physics of optical glasses (especially acoustic attenuation in glass), nonlinear imaging devices, wavefront reversal, and nonlinear optics for systolic-architecture computers.

 Document Created: 26 July 2023